quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We discovered the BXD mutator loci on chromosome 4 and 6 using either cosine distances or chi-square statistics to compare mutation spectra; however, using simulated data we found that the cosine distance metric was more sensitive for mutator allele detection across a broad range of parameter choices (Figure @fig:cosine_vs_chisquare).

-### Evidence for *Mbd4* as the causal gene underlying the chromosome 6 mutator locus

-*Mbd4* excises thymine nucleotides at G:T mispairs, which arise due to the spontaneous deamination of methylated CpGs.
-As a result, loss-of-function (LOF) mutations in *Mbd4* often lead to increased rates of CpG>TpG mutation [@PMID:12130785].
-Although LOF mutations in *Mbd4* are not known to cause C>A mutator phenotypes in mammalian cells, *Mbd4* is involved in a number of DNA repair processes that could contribute to the mutator phenotype we observed in the BXDs.
-For example, bi-allelic LOF mutations in human *MBD4* underlie a neoplastic syndrome that closely mimics forms of familial adenomatous polyposis caused by LOF mutations in *MUTYH* [@PMID:35460607].
-Perhaps most intriguingly, LOF mutations in *Mbd4* can exacerbate the effects of exogenous DNA damage agents.
-Mouse embryonic fibroblasts that harbor homozygous LOF mutations in *Mbd4* fail to undergo apoptosis following treatment with a number of chemotherapeutics and mutagenic compounds [@PMID:14614141].
-Most of these exogenous mutagens cause DNA damage that is normally repaired by mismatch repair (MMR) machinery, but murine intestinal cells with biallelic LOF mutations in *Mbd4* also show a reduced apoptotic response to gamma irradiation, which is repaired independently of the MMR gene *Mlh1* [@PMID:14562041].
-Homozygous LOF mutations in *Mbd4* lead to accelerated intestinal tumor formation in mice that harbor an *Apc* allele that predisposes them to intestinal neoplasia [@PMID:12130785], and mice with biallelic truncations of the *Mbd4* coding sequence exhibit modestly increased mutation rates in colon cancer cell lines, including increased C>A mutation rates in certain lines [@PMID:17285135].

-### Mechanisms of epistasis between mutator alleles

-Although both *Mutyh* and *Mbd4* are DNA glycosylases that participate in base-excision repair, they operate on distinct DNA lesions: *Mutyh* excises adenines paired with 8-oxoguanine, while *Mbd4* excises thymines opposite spontaneously deaminated CpGs.
-Given *Mbd4*'s role in suppressing DNA damage-induced apoptosis [@PMID:14614141;@PMID:14562041], we hypothesize that *D* alleles in *Mutyh* and *Mbd4* exhibit epistasis through the following mechanism in the BXD RILs.

-In the absence of other defects in the DNA repair response, *D* alleles at *Mbd4* appear to have little or no detectable effect on *de novo* mutation rates (Figure @fig:spectra-comparison).
-Since loss-of-function mutations in *Mbd4* often lead to increases CpG>TpG mutation rates [@PMID:12130785], it is possible that the p.Asp129Asn missense mutation is not sufficient to cause such a phenotype in the BXDs.
-As we demonstrated in this and a previous manuscript, *D* alleles in *Mutyh* alone lead to significantly increased C>A mutation rates (Figure @fig:spectra-comparison) [@PMID:35545679].
-In response to an accumulation of C>A mutations, a fraction of spermatogonial stem cells with *D* alleles at *Mutyh* may undergo apoptosis to prevent further unrepaired DNA damage.
-If those germline cells also harbor *D* alleles at *Mbd4*, they may not be able to arrest the cell cycle and complete apoptosis, allowing the effects of *D* alleles in *Mutyh* to exacerbate C>A mutation rates even further.

-However, further experimental evidence will be required to identify the causal genes and mutations that underlie the observed signal of epistasis between mutator alleles.

 ### Supplementary Figures

 ![